brianhouse/art_and_code/units/1_coordinates/code.md

 <!-- add to face -->

-### Curves
+### Complex shapes and curves

-We'll learn how to draw one more thing, although this one is slightly more complicated because it involves multiple lines of code.
-There are many ways to draw curves in Processing, but the most flexible is by defining a shape.
+While circles, squares, and the like are great, we can also draw arbitrary shapes.
+This is slightly more complicated because it involves multiple lines of code.

 To start a shape, we use the function `beginShape()`; to end it, we use `endShape()`: